anandj123/gcptest/sql_column_renames/README.md

 Currently the format for the mapping sheet assumes the following format:

 1. Mapping sheets needs to be in [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format
+2. Mapping sheet have 1 row header (header is ignored)
-2. At least 5 columns are assumed in the mapping sheet.
+3. At least 5 columns are assumed in the mapping sheet.
-3. Second column is the "NEW" column name in Bigquery
+4. Second column is the "NEW" column name in Bigquery
-4. Fourth column has the EDW column name.
+5. Fourth column has the EDW column name.
-5. EDW column name is assumed to be of format: `SYSTEM_NAME.SCHEMA_NAME.TABLE_NAME.COLUMN_NAME`
+6. EDW column name is assumed to be of format: `SYSTEM_NAME.SCHEMA_NAME.TABLE_NAME.COLUMN_NAME`

-###Example:
+### Example:
 An example mapping sheet would look like the following:

 |col1|col2|col3|col4|col5|